EndesewB/AirBnB_clone/README.md

 be able to manage the objects of our project:

     * Create a new object (ex: a new User or a new Place).
+    * Create a new object (ex: a new User or a new Place).

     * Retrieve an object from a file, a database etc…